ayazpatel/VideoPlus/API_USAGE.md

 ## Architecture Overview

 VideoPlus is a Spring Boot microservices-based application designed for video management and storage.
-The architecture follows a simple, beginner-friendly approach with minimal dependencies.
+The architecture follows clean design principles with minimal dependencies.

 ### Service Architecture